Family Mediation Center

 Request and Order to Waive Mediation (pdf fillable)

-The Family Mediation Center is located at the Family Courthouse, and is open Monday – Friday from 8:00 a.m. – 5:00 p.m.
-You can reach the Family Mediation Center by calling (702) 455-4186.
+The Family Mediation Center is located at Family Court and open Monday through Friday from 8:00 a.m. until 5:00 p.m.
+You can reach the Family Mediation Center by emailing This email address is being protected from spambots.
+You need JavaScript enabled to view it. or calling (702) 455-4186.
 You can also visit the Family Mediation Center website to learn more.